The LIMOUZI TANGO WEEK-END is :

 TOP CLASS SPORTS

 Limousin has two leading clubs.
-The CSP basketball team, with its impressive list of titles, since between 1982 and 2000 it won the Korac Cup, the European Cup Winners Cup as well as the European Champions League, and the CABC Rugby Club, winner of the European Cup in 1997.
+The CSP basketball team, with its impressive list of titles, since between 1982 and 2000 it won the Korac Cup, the European Cup Winners Cup as well as the European Champions League and recently the French Championships Pro A in 2014 and 2015, but also the CABC Rugby Club, winner of the European Cup in 1997.

 A SPECIFIC LANGUAGE